geudde/attic-chest/pages/04.season-3/07.meeting-35/03.ictinus/docs.md

 With elegance his flowing strains prolong
 And all the graces picture in his song.

-In vain I sue, th’offended Nine disdain
+In vain I sue, th’ offended Nine disdain
 For such a recreant to inspire my strain
 Who since the Graces from the scene retire
 To sing refuses, and neglects the lyre